Murder of Shandee Blackburn

-Shandee Blackburn (11 June 1989-9 February 2013) was a 23 year old woman who was murdered in Mackay, Queensland, Australia in February 2013.
-Blackburn's ex-boyfriend, John Peros, was initially charged with her murder but was then acquitted in 2017 at trial.
+Shandee Blackburn (11 June 1989 – 9 February 2013) was a 23-year-old woman who was murdered in Mackay, Queensland, Australia in February 2013.
+Blackburn's ex-boyfriend, John Peros, was initially charged with her murder, but was then acquitted in 2017 at trial.
 A 2019 coronial inquest, however, later identified Peros as the main suspect.
 A podcast by The Australian's Hedley Thomas was released in late 2021 which detailed the entirety of the case and issues concerning the investigation.
 As a result of the renewed interest created, the coronial inquest was reopened in February 2022.

 Murder

 On 9 February 2013, just after midnight, Blackburn was walking home alone from her workplace in Mackay.
 CC TV captured Blackburn on her walk along Boddington Street before being ambushed about 100 metres from her house by an attacker.
 She was stabbed 23 times in multiple places including the neck, head, and chest including defensive wounds on her arms.

 Due to her neck injuries, she was unable to call for help and crawled to the nearby gutter where she was heard by a neighbour, Ringo Tapim, who frantically called emergency services.
 An ambulance arrived a short time later at 12:26am, and attempts were made to resuscitate her before she was taken to hospital where she was pronounced dead.

+Detective Scott Furlong of Queenslands Homicide Investigation Unit led the murder investigation into Ms Blackburns death.

 Court hearings and trial

 On 4 September 2014, ex-boyfriend John Peros was arrested and charged for the murder of Blackburn.
 The following day, he attended Brisbane Magistrates Court to answer to the charge and was remanded in custody to face a committal hearing in Mackay.
 The committal hearing was delayed and went ahead from 15 February 2016.
 At the hearing, another suspect, William Daniel, was questioned, and denied being the perpetrator.
-Given the ferocity of the attack, it was also speculated that her attacker was possibly high on meth amphetamine.
+Given the ferocity of the attack, it was also speculated that her attacker was possibly high on methamphetamine.